 Kids will need some preparation for this movie; scant exposition is provided by the movie's Spice Girl-style "muses" (a sort of gospel Greek chorus that's fun to watch, but hard to follow).
 The role of the three fates, who share one eye between them and cut a thread when a human's life is ended, is particularly confusing.
 Meg is tougher and braver than the traditional damsel in distress, but still very much on the sidelines.
 The movie's other weakness is its lackluster score.

-HERCULES' teenage protagonist may not be Disney's most memorable hero, but the movie's bad guy turns in a performance of astonishing verve -- as Hades, James Woods will join Cruella DeVille in the pantheon of unforgettable Disney villains.
+Hercules' teenage protagonist may not be Disney's most memorable hero, but the movie's bad guy turns in a performance of astonishing verve -- as Hades, James Woods will join Cruella DeVille in the pantheon of unforgettable Disney villains.
 Sidekicks Pain and Panic (Bobcat Goldthwait and Matt "Max Headroom" Frewer) are wickedly funny as well.

 Families can talk about real-life heroes.
 What makes someone a hero?
 How does society treat its heroes?
 Why do we buy products endorsed by athletes (or movie tie-ins)?
 How do real-life heroes compare to the heroes in Hercules?

 Is wanting to be a god a good reason to want to be a hero?
 Do we see any evidence that Hercules (or anyone else in the movie) has much concern for the well-being of the community?